Kumarina, Western Australia

-Kumarina is a town located in the Mid West region of Western Australia along the Great Northern Highway between the towns of Meekatharra and Newman.
+Kumarina is a town in the Mid West region of Western Australia along the Great Northern Highway between the towns of Meekatharra and Newman.
 It is the closest settlement to Collier Range National Park.
 It contains a roadhouse and a caravan park, as well as a small wildlife sanctuary, tavern, motel and restaurant.

 At the 2016 census, Kumarina and the surrounding area had a population of 54.